João Silvério Trevisan: Career

-Early in his career in 1970, Trevisan wrote and directed a feature film, Orgia ou o Homem que Deu Cria, which was censured by the Brazilian military regime for almost ten years.
+Early in his career in 1970, Trevisan wrote and directed a feature film, Orgia ou o Homem que Deu Cria, which was censored by the Brazilian military regime for almost ten years.

 In 1976, Trevisan published his first collection of short stories, Testamento de Jônatas Deixado a Davi.
 This was followed by a book for children, As Incríveis Aventuras de El Cóndor, in 1980 and a novel, Em Nome do Desejo, in 1983.

 He became known as one of Brazil's more important literary figures, noted especially for the quantity and diversity of his work.

 In 2010, one of his short stories, The Secret Friend, was adapted as a short film directed by Flavio Alves.
 The film was shot in Brooklyn.
 It entered more than 80 film festivals and won 21 awards, including Best of the Fest at Palm Springs International Film Festival, the Storyteller Award at Savannah Film Festival, and the Van Gogh Award at the Amsterdam Film Festival.